sharingcloud/docknv/README.md

       - plugin
 ```

-When you defined schemas, you can generate the Compose file like in the previous point to include everything, or use a schema name in the command (for example considering the schema *base*): `docknv compose generate base`.
+When you defined schemas, you can generate the Compose file like in the previous point to include everything, or use a schema name in the command (for example considering the schema *base*): `docknv schema generate base`.
 To list defined schemas, use `docknv schema list`.

-Once you generated your Compose file, you can build the needed containers using `docknv compose build`.
+Once you generated your Compose file, you can build the needed containers using `docknv schema build base`.

 ### Freezing